 |Nutritional Guidelines (per serving)|

 You'll find this cranberry salad on many Thanksgiving menus throughout the South.
-The gelatin salad is made with a layer of cranberry flavored gelatin, topped with a fluffy lightly sweetened cream cheese and whipped cream layer.
+The "salad" is actually made with a layer of cranberry-flavored gelatin topped with a fluffy, lightly-sweetened cream cheese, and whipped cream.
 If you like an unsweetened topping, omit the sugar.